QualiTorque/qualitorque.github.io/docs/environment-services/environment-annotations.md

 }
 ```
 :::tip__Note__
-Currently the only supported annotations are "power:on" and "power:off".
+Currently the only supported annotations are "power:on", "power:off" and "power:torque.remove".
 We will add more annotations and open it for custom annotations soon.
+"torque.remove" is a general annotation value which may be used with any key.
+It signals to Torque to remove the annotation completely from the environment.
+A good example of when to use it is when the environment is ended.
 :::

 **Step 2: Import the rego file into Torque **